Frequently Asked Questions

 Can I recommend someone to be a Collegian?

 Yes.
-The Clerk is always pleased to learn of people whom we may be able to help.
+The Charity Manager is always pleased to learn of people whom we may be able to help.

 What should I do now?

-Please contact the Clerk in the first instance.
+Please contact the Charity Manager in the first instance.